Chris Stockwell

 Chris Stockwell (March 9, 1957 – February 10, 2018) was a Canadian politician from Ontario.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1990 to 2003, and served as Speaker of the legislature and cabinet minister in the governments of Mike Harris and Ernie Eves.
 Before entering provincial politics, he had been a member of Etobicoke City Council and the Metro Toronto Council.

-Stockwell's father, Bill Stockwell, was also a prominent municipal politician.
+Early life

+Stockwell was born March 9, 1957, in London, Ontario to Bill and Loretta Stockwell, the second of five children.

 Politics

 Municipal

 Stockwell was elected as a city of Etobicoke Controller in 1982, was defeated in his attempt at re-election in 1985, but was elected to the Metropolitan Toronto council in November 1988 representing Lakeshore-Queensway, in the Etobicoke region, and also served as chair of the Metro O'Keefe Centre for the Performing Arts during this period.

 Provincial

 Stockwell was elected to the Ontario provincial legislature in the 1990 provincial election, defeating incumbent Liberal Linda LeBourdais by about 4,000 votes in Etobicoke West.
 The New Democratic Party won the election, and Stockwell sat on the opposition benches for the next five years.

 The Tories won a majority in the provincial election of 1995, and Stockwell was easily elected in his own riding.
 Despite his experience, he was not appointed to cabinet by the new Premier, Mike Harris.
 He soon developed a reputation as one of the more prominent Red Tories in the Tory caucus.

 Stockwell was elected Speaker of the Assembly on October 3, 1996.
 He was not Harris's preferred choice for the position, but won with support from members in all three parties.
 Stockwell won a reputation for independence in the Speaker's chair, and was not afraid to criticize members of his own party.

 Stockwell played a key role in the anti-megacity filibuster of 1997, where the Opposition parties proposed thousands of amendments identical except for a few words.
 He ruled against the government when they moved that the legislature did not need to vote on each amendment, but in their favor when they suggested that the identical text did not need to be read aloud each time.

 In the provincial election of 1999, Stockwell's personal popularity was such that he was able to win an easy re-election in the redistributed riding of Etobicoke Centre after defeating fellow MPP Doug Ford, Sr. for then Progressive Conservative nomination.
 On June 17, 1999, he was appointed to cabinet as Minister of Labour.

 Despite Stockwell's reputation as a Red Tory, he implemented a number of right-wing policy directives as Labour Minister.
 He was largely credited with shepherding through the legislature a bill to increase the maximum work-week to 60 hours, and also promoted the Harris government's "Workplace Democracy Act", which made union organization more difficult.
 In addition to the Labour portfolio, Stockwell also served as Commissioner of the Board of Internal Economy for a few months in 2001.